ashleysally00/seo-structured-data-fixes/README.md

 - Adds proper on-page SEO content (H2 titles, H3 bylines, keyword-rich summaries).
 - Improves both visual authority and search authority at the same time.

+#### Multilingual Books & Alt Text Updates 🌍

+To strengthen SEO and accessibility for translated editions of Ashley Rice’s books, I added:

+- **New sections on the Books page** for Portuguese (Brazilian Edition), Spanish, and Chinese titles.
+- **Consistent formatting** for translations: Original title (English translation).
+  - Example: O Poder das Garotas (The Power of Girls)
+- **Alt text for book covers** in different languages for SEO + accessibility:
+  - Sólo para chicas by Ashley Rice, Spanish edition book cover (Just for Girls)
+  - El poder de las chicas by Ashley Rice, Spanish edition book cover (The Power of Girls)
+  - Só para amigas by Ashley Rice, Portuguese (Brazilian edition) book cover (Just for Friends)
+  - O Poder das Garotas by Ashley Rice, Portuguese (Brazilian edition) book cover (The Power of Girls)

+**Why this matters**
+- Helps Google index translated titles and associate them with English originals.
+- Improves accessibility by giving meaningful, consistent descriptions.
+- Positions translations as first-class works, not “other” or secondary.

 ## Addressing Low Word Count (On-Page SEO)